 Symptoms include limited judgement, socially inappropriate behavior, constant mood changes, loss of language abilities and empathy, as well as issues with balance and movement.

 His family hopes that the media attention will shine a spotlight on FTD.

-Bruce Willis’s eldest daughter, Rumer Willis, announced this week that the Hollywood actor is struggling with a language disorder called aphasia and will be stepping back from acting.
+Willis’s eldest daughter, Rumer Willis, announced last March that the Hollywood actor was struggling with a language disorder called aphasia and would be stepping back from acting.

 The Alzheimer’s Association reports that with Alzheimer’s, memory loss is often the first symptom that appears.
 With FTD, people usually experience behavioral and language changes first.
 In addition, people with Alzheimer’s may have difficulty recalling names, but usually don’t have serious problems with speech until later stages.

-Willis’s career started in the 1980s playing Cybill Shepherd in Moonlighting, but he is most famous for playing John McClane in the 1988 movie Die Hard.
+Willis’s career started in the 1980s starring alongside Cybill Shepherd in Moonlighting, but he is most famous for playing John McClane in the 1988 movie Die Hard.
 Spanning the decades, he became one of Hollywood’s best leading action stars responsible for many other box office successes.

 “Bruce always believed in using his voice in the world to help others, and to raise awareness about important issues both publicly and privately.” his family said in their statement.
 “We know in our hearts that – if he could today — he would want to respond by bringing global attention and a connectedness with those who are also dealing with this debilitating disease and how it impacts so many individuals and their families.”.